 Coronavirus Covid 19

-Online worship will continue to be available on our Facebook site at 4.00pm on Sundays and afterwards posted below.
+Online worship continues to be available on our Facebook site at 4.00pm on Sundays and afterwards posted below.
+This is a joint service with our sister church, St Margaret’s, Garden Village

 Croseo yn ol — Welcome back